 - Planting of trees and shrubs

 - Ongoing plant care including tasks such as mulching, fertilising and watering

 - Pruning of trees and shrubs next to and above roads and footpaths to maintain safe vehicle and pedestrian access

 - Manual, mechanical and chemical control of weeds

 - Litter removal

-However, the City is responsible for maintenance of trees planted on the verge and will spray for weeds to maintain the streetscape.
+The City is responsible for maintenance of trees planted on the verge.